nrgpy/nrgpy/NSD_Functions_README.md

 # <img alt="NRGPy" src="https://www.nrgsystems.com/mysite/images/logo.png?v=3" height="40">

+# nsd_functions.py
-__nsd_functions.py__ - for handling NRG Site Database (NSD) files from Symphonie, SymphoniePLUS and SymphoniePLUS3 Data Loggers.
+- for handling NRG Site Database (NSD) files from Symphonie, SymphoniePLUS and SymphoniePLUS3 Data Loggers.

 _Note_: __this feature set is only compatible with Windows installations__.
 If you have any MS Office programs installed on the host computer, the Python installation must be the same architecture (either 32-bit or 64-bit).
-Download the driver to connect to the NSD database here: https://www.microsoft.com/en-US/download/details.aspx?id=13255
+Download the driver to connect to the NSD database here:

+https://www.microsoft.com/en-US/download/details.aspx?id=13255

-## Quick example for using nsd_functions.py to read and change sensor history settings in NSD files.
+## Example for using nsd_functions.py to read and change sensor history settings in NSD files.
 ``` python
 In [1]: from nrgpy.nsd_functions import nsd